Conservative Christian leader Pat Robertson steps down after 55 years of hosting ‘The 700 Club’

 “You go down the line of things that really aren’t true,” Robertson continued.
 “And, you know, people kept pointing to them, but because they loved him so much and he was so strong for the evangelicals — the evangelicals were with him all the way — but there was something about him that was good, that God placed him in that office for the time.”

-In the days before the Jan.
-6 insurrection, Robertson told his viewers “something dramatic is going to happen before Congress votes on those electors.
-Something very dramatic that will change the outcome of that vote … the holy spirit will enter into this situation and it’s going to be something very dramatic,” he told viewers on Jan.
-4, on the eve of two days of rallies in Washington.
+On Jan.
+4, two days before the Jan.
+6 insurrection, Robertson told his viewers that “something dramatic is going to happen before Congress votes on those electors.
+Something very dramatic that will change the outcome of that vote. … The Holy Spirit will enter into this situation, and it’s going to be something very dramatic.”